-Analysis and comparison of western and eastern practices in engineering management in the areas of manufacturing, marketing and technology strategy; effects of differences in national and organizational cultures; case studies.
+Analysis and comparison of western and eastern practices in engineering management in the areas of manufacturing, marketing and technology strategy; effects of differences in national and organizational cultures; case studies of usability theory, human-feedback control system theory, Ecological design theory, and case studies.
+The goal of this course is to develop/research related with the interface between user and system that enhances the effectiveness and efficiency of the interaction.